-Our policy on racist incidents acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
+Our policy on racist incidents is set out separately, and acknowledges that repeated racist incidents or a single serious incident may lead to consideration under child protection procedures.
 We keep a record of racist incidents and report them in line with LA and Trust protocols.
-Racist incidents are recorded on CPOMS and procedures are included in our Anti-Bullying Policy.
-If an allegation of a racist comment/incident is reported, the member of staff completes an 'Allegation of Bullying' form and investigates the incident.
-If confirmed, a 'Bullying Incident' form is completed.